nithinreddykotha/Live-Azure-Data-Pipeline-Monitoring/README.md

-# Live-Azure-Data-Pipeline-Monitoring using Log Analytics Workspace 💠
+# Azure ETL Pipeline Monitoring using Log Analytics Workspace 💠

 🔹This project contains Azure portal dashboards backed by KQL queries that read from Log Analytics workspaces to visualize Azure Pipelines and database execution metrics.